craiglarmer/GettingCleaning/CodeBook.md

 - subject: The reference to the subject
 - activity_index: id of the activity
 - activity_label: label of the activity
-- <features>: see below for description of features
+- ..features..: see below for description of features

 Tidy_summary.txt
 - subject: The reference to the subject
 - activity_label: label of the activity
-- <feature_means>: mean for each feature by subject and activity_label.
+- ..feature_means..: mean for each feature by subject and activity_label.
 See below for description of features

 Feature Selection
 =================